dmarkant/dmarkant.github.io/teaching/course-psyc-3111.md

 ## Course description

 Learning and memory underlie who we are as individuals, how we have been shaped by our experience, and what we are capable of achieving in the future.
-This course will provide an introduction to the main theories and subfields of the psychological science of learning and memory.
+This course will provide an introduction to the main theories and subfields of the psychological science of learning and memory, as well as the methods used by psychologists to understand learning and memory processes.
+A few of the questions we will consider in the class include:

-- Why do you forget some information immediately, but other things you can remember throughout your entire life?
 - When do people learn from their mistakes?
+- Why do you forget some information immediately, but other things you seem to remember forever?
 - How do you adapt to new and unfamiliar situations?
-- Can you learn to be a better learner?
+- What strategies are most effective for studying?

+The course will involve a mix of lectures, hands-on activities, and group discussions.
+Major assessments will include a midterm exam and final exam based on lecture material and textbook readings.

 ## Materials

-- Gluck, M. A., Mercado, E., and Myers, C. E. Learning and Memory: From Brain to Behavior (3rd edition).
+- (GMM): Gluck, M. A., Mercado, E., and Myers, C. E. Learning and Memory: From Brain to Behavior (3rd edition).
 Worth Publishers.
-New York. - [link](https://www.macmillanlearning.com/Catalog/product/learningandmemory-thirdedition-gluck)
+New York. - [link to publisher](https://www.macmillanlearning.com/Catalog/product/learningandmemory-thirdedition-gluck)
 - Other assigned readings will be posted on the course Canvas page.